2014 LSU Football Game Notes

 LSU Has Played 17 True Freshmen in 2014, Second-Most in the SEC

-Through four games LSU has played a total of 17 true freshmen, a figure that ranks as the most in the 10 seasons under head coach Les Miles.
+LSU has played a total of 17 true freshmen this season, a figure that ranks as the most in the 10 seasons under head coach Les Miles.
 The previous high for true freshmen in a season under Coach Miles was 15 in 2012.
 LSU's 17 currently ranks second this season among Southeastern Conference teams, only trailing Tennessee's 22 true freshmen.
-Here is a list of the most true freshmen played by SEC teams this season:
+Texas A&M is third at 14 and Arkansas and Alabama are tied for fourth with 12 true freshmen.

 No. 18 Tradition Passed Down to Terrence Magee